 So back to your two patients…

-While a behavioral theory that is able to change their sports preference may have yet to be invented, when it comes to health counseling tailoring your advice to your patients’ lifestyles will be more likely to produce positive and long-lasting results.
+While a behavioral theory that can change patients’ sports preference has yet to be invented, when it comes to health counseling, tailoring your advice to your patients’ lifestyles will be more likely to produce positive, long-lasting results.
 For instance, reviewing smoking cessation programs and setting up a daily, 20-min brisk walking routine while listening to music or an audiobook may be a good option for the circumspect client.
-In contrast, setting up a healthy eating plan and taking cooking lessons may be of benefit to for the one who is ready.
+In contrast, setting up a healthy eating plan and taking cooking lessons may be of benefit to the other.

-A healthcare system that provides “sick care” (i.e., providing services to patients only after they have developed a disease and functional decline) to one that offers “health care” (i.e., providing disease prevention as part of routine clinical care) is the only way forward.
+Replacing “sick care” (providing services to patients only after they have developed a disease and functional decline) with “health care” (providing disease prevention as part of routine clinical care) is the only way forward.

-Counseling on lifestyle and behavior change is important in pain care and for practitioners who treat chronic disease.
+Counseling on lifestyle and behavioral changes is crucial in pain care and for practitioners who are treating chronic disease.
 This is the way out of the pandemic of chronic disease and chronic pain.

-I hope this discussion was a useful resource to improve your counseling skills!
+I hope this discussion serves as a useful resource to improve your counseling skills!

 Share your experience below and visit us on Facebook!